 IBM Informix products support DBTIME for compatibility with earlier products.
-We recommend that you use the GL\DATETIME environment variable for new applications.
-The DBTIME environment variable specifies the end-user formats of values in DATETIME columns for SQL API routines.
-See also "End-User Formats" on page 1-11.
+It is recommended that you use the GL\DATETIME environment variable for new applications.
+See also "End-user formats" on page 1-11.

-- 1 see IBM Informix Guide to SQL: Reference

-- 2 see "DBTIME Support" on page 6-10
+- 1 See IBM Informix Guide to SQL: Reference - 2 See "DBTIME support" on page 6-10

-- Tip: DBTIME affects only certain formatting routines in the ESQL/C function libraries.
-See "DATETIME-Format Functions" on page 6-9.
+Tip: DBTIME affects only certain formatting routines in the ESQL/C function libraries.
+See "DATETIME-format functions" on page 6-9.